zediculz/Burokku/README.md

 # Burokku
-A Lightweight Tool For Conditionally Rendering React Components.
+A lightweight tool for conditionally rendering React components.

 ## Install